 The following information will help you determine what to enter in the ticket creation fields so that Acquia Support can best help you in a timely manner.

-Tickets have an urgency level.
-This value determines how quickly Acquia will respond to the request.
+Support tickets have an urgency level.
+This value determines how quickly Acquia Support will respond to the request.
 Aside from Critical tickets, this value does not impact a ticket's time-to-resolution.
 Here's what the different urgency levels mean:

 |Critical||Your production system is inoperative, your business operations or productivity are severely impacted with no available workaround, or there is a critical security issue.
 Critical issues are eligible for 24x7 support for certain Acquia subscriptions.|